The following organizations offer safety and injury prevention programs.

-- Safety tips on bike and car safety, fires, burns, pedestrian and water safety to show parents how parents to keep their children safe.
+- Safety tips for parents on children's bike and car safety, fires, burns, pedestrian safety and water safety

 This site has various campaigns and activity suggestions for students to organize.

-- Friends for Life campaign is a friendship bracelet fundraiser to remind peers that they have the power to influence each other in a positive way.
+- Chain of Life includes a friendship bracelet fundraiser to remind peers that they have the power to influence each other in a positive way.